utkrisht14/DL_Models_Research_Walmart/README.md

 Below is the given model architecture of the Informer as proposed in research paper: <br/>
  <img src="scores_log/informer.png" alt="Informer Model Architecture" width="500" height="220" style="margin-right: 10px;">

+<h2> Results: </h2>
+Various model has been build to check the which model performs best on the data given.
+Since dataset was small, in most of the cases RNN variants outperfom the Transfomer models.
+Also window size of 20 has shown promising output as compared to other window size.
+Out of all the models, <b> N-Beats </b> model has shown best performance.
+Below table summarizes for which model, was the best window size and also mentione the running time.
+Please note that there is also `EarlyStopping` function is applied to it.